Scholarships for Study Abroad

 UofM Study Abroad Scholarship

 The Study Abroad Scholarship is available for full-time graduate and undergraduate students at The University of Memphis.
-Undergraduate students must have completed one semester the term prior to the time of application and have a minimum 2.75 GPA.
-However, if you're GPA is below the minimum requirement, you may write a supplemental statement explaining your circumstances and the committee will take that under consideration.
+Undergraduate students must have completed one semester the term before the time of application and have a minimum 2.75 GPA.
+However, if your GPA is below the minimum requirement, you may write a supplemental statement explaining your circumstances, and the committee will take that under consideration.
 Graduate students must have completed 6 semester hours and be in good academic standing.

-The scholarship competition has strict deadlines and applications submitted after the published deadline will not be considered.
-Please look at the deadlines section to see when your scholarship application is due.
+The scholarship competition has strict deadlines, and applications submitted after the published deadline will not be considered.
+Please look at the Application Deadlines section to see when your scholarship application is due.

 Cecil C. Humphreys Merit, Presidential and Herff Scholarship

-The University of Memphis awards a study abroad stipend to recipients of the Cecil C. Humphreys Merit, Presidential and Herff Scholarship.
+The University of Memphis awards study abroad stipends to recipients of the Cecil C. Humphreys Merit, Presidential, and Herff Scholarship.
 For more information on how to apply this scholarship to your study abroad trip, please contact the Scholarship Office at firstname.lastname@example.org or 901.678.3213 or stop by 107 Wilder Tower.